 Elizabeth Folk's creative practice is situated in interdisciplinary sculpture and time-based media with empathy and social justice as points of departure.
 She primarily explores issues of class, labor, gender, sexuality, communication, and revolution.
 Many of her works take the form of public interventions and guerrilla performances that invite audience participation, often using humor and play to stimulate discourse.
 Most recently, her research is focused on the resurgence of public shaming in social media and the resultant democratization of justice, Internet “takedown culture,” the discourse of controversy, as well as the Truth and Reconciliation movement and other modalities of conflict resolution applied to conflicts where much of the interface is social media.
-Folk has taken a position as Assistant Professor of Sculpture at Cal Poly, San Luis Obispo that will begin in Fall 2017, and teaches Time Based Media at UC Santa Barbara each summer.
+Folk is an Assistant Professor of Studio Art at Cal Poly, San Luis Obispo and teaches Time Based Media at UC Santa Barbara each summer.

 Here's another way of putting it:

 When I was ten I saw a dead guy on the side of the road on the way home from an Oriole's game.
 He flew through the windshield of a blue Toyota pick-up.
 Due to the accident we were stuck in unmoving traffic.
 As we approached the wreck, Jennifer Diling's dad said not to look.
 Our car sat next to the body for at least twenty minutes.
 The other kids in the car did not look.
 I am still looking.

 Sometimes I cannot help but stare.
 I kept the pictures of my high school best friend.
 She is the sexiest person that I have ever met.
 I want to see more.
 I want to show you her mannerisms to make you want to look too.
 I want to create a point of departure and then hand it to you.
 I made this for you.